Louis XIV: Ballet

 Louis loved ballet and frequently danced in court ballets during the early half of his reign.
 In general, Louis was an eager dancer who performed 80 roles in 40 major ballets.
 This approaches the career of a professional ballet dancer.

 His choices were strategic and varied.
 He danced four parts in three of Molière's comédies-ballets, which are plays accompanied by music and dance.
 Louis played an Egyptian in Le Mariage forcé in 1664, a Moorish gentleman in Le Sicilien in 1667, and both Neptune and Apollo in Les Amants magnifiques in 1670.

 He sometimes danced leading roles that were suitably royal or godlike (such as Neptune, Apollo, or the Sun).
 At other times, he would adopt mundane roles before appearing at the end in the lead role.
 It is considered that, at all times, he provided his roles with sufficient majesty and drew the limelight with his flair for dancing.
 For Louis, ballet may not have merely been a tool for manipulation in his propaganda machinery.
 The sheer number of performances he gave as well as the diversity of roles he played may serve to indicate a deeper understanding and interest in the art form.

-Ballet dancing was actually used by Louis as a political tool to hold power over his state.
-He integrated ballet deeply in court social functions and fixated his nobles' attention on upholding standards in ballet dancing, effectively distracting them from political activities.
+Ballet dancing was used by Louis as a political tool to hold power over his state.
+He integrated ballet deeply into court social functions and fixated his nobles' attention on upholding standards in ballet dancing, effectively distracting them from political activities.
 In 1661, the Royal Academy of Dance was founded by Louis to further his ambition.
 Pierre Beauchamp, his private dance instructor, was ordered by Louis to come up with a notation system to record ballet performances, which he did with great success.
 His work was adopted and published by Feuillet in 1700 as Choregraphie.
-This major development in ballet played an important role in promoting French culture and ballet throughout Europe during Louis' time.
+This major development in ballet played an important role in promoting French culture and ballet throughout Europe during Louis's time.

 Louis greatly emphasized etiquettes in ballet dancing, evidently seen in "La belle danse" (the French noble style).
 More challenging skills were required to perform this dance with movements very much resembling court behaviours, as a way to remind the nobles of the king's absolute power and their own status.
 All the details and rules were compressed in five positions of the bodies codified by Beauchamp.